 After visiting the Arctic in Greenland last winter, we knew that we wanted to see more.
-That's why we were so excited to hear that Quark Expeditions is giving away a trip to the Arctic.
 Think you don't know anything about the Arctic?
 We're here to help.

 We were excited to share our experience with their readers and thought it was about time we shared it with you.
 The arctic cruise season is gearing up and there is no better time to start planning than now.

 Arctic Cruise, a Day in the Life with Quark

 Quark Expeditions has 15 different cruises in the Arctic and I love their interactive map on their contest page.
 It's filled with cool information about exploration, the countries within the Arctic Circle and the wildlife that makes the far north home.

 I learned a new fact while browsing it.
 For example….Did you know that Greenland has more Elvis Impersonators per capita than anywhere else in the world?